zizitizi/lpic1/S10S11git.md

   git fetch recive logs and commit id but not change not edit git pull = gitfetch + update changes infile

+### add new github repo to my local git folder
+  after make directory and run git init - run: git remote add origin https://github.com/zizitizi/my-devops-Roadmap.git  - make link between local and github git remote -v git push -u origin master - push change to master branch -u is optional(upstream)

 # git lab

 git with gui that we can install locally. have ci/cd. nowdays we dont need jenkins. gitlab-ci  -  we can deploy both win and linux but linux is better integrate

+git remote --help
+git remote  - where we clone this proj git remote -v  - fetch and push is seperate then we can fetch projects from one source and push it to another source. to asign a link to it do next command***** git remote add <aliasname> gitrepourl  - we can add a github repo to our local repo